On this page:

 Note: The CTP Portal provides more functionality than the ESG, and CTP recommends using the CTP Portal.
 However, if you already have an ESG WebTrader account, you may use it to submit documents to CTP.

-Amendments can be submitted using the above instructions.
-Any amendment should include a cover letter that includes the submission tracking number(s) of the amended SE Report in the subject line.
+- Amendments can be submitted using the above instructions.
+Any amendment must include, among other things, the appropriate form and specify the submission tracking number(s) of the amended SE Report in the subject line.
 If responding to a deficiency (including requests), follow the instructions as outlined in your deficiency letter.

 - Acceptance letter or